Steelband Panorama 2011

 Town say so Mr. Diaz

-Go, yuh done know you cyah run the show
+Go, yuh done know you cyah run the

-’Cause while you just throwing ’way money
+you just throwing ’way money

 You can’t even pay appearance fee

-Pan in the twenty-first century, late salaries
+Pan in the 21st Century,

-Yuh take Pan-yard judging from steel band
+Yuh take Pan-yard judging from steel

 We losing more millions